clark900500/codecademy-exercise-answers/README.md

 <h3> Python & Ruby on Rails </h3>

-<strong> <em> Solutions are written for you to pass your current exercise for reaching the following challenges.
-I tried not to post the answers fully completed since you would not gain anything from it.
-However you will find the fully completed answers as well since they wouldn't pass some of the exercises. </strong> </em>
+<em> Solutions are written for helping you to improve your coding skills.
+That's the reason besides fully completed answers you will find some incompleted ones.
+However they still pass the exercises.
+Unless your current exercise is impossible to pass without help, copying the solution is not recommended.</em>